Best gaming headsets for the ultimate experience

 Compatibility with gaming headsets can get a little tricky, especially if you’re buying them as a gift.
 Not all headsets are compatible with all consoles, and the last thing you want is a pair of headphones that can’t actually connect to the hardware you use to play games.

 If you’re buying as a gift and you’re not sure whether they’ll be compatible, go for a standard wired set; every gaming hardware out there has a headphone jack.
-Otherwise, you look for compatibility within Amazon; you can even filter based on PS4, PS5, Xbox, PC, or any other system.
+Otherwise, you look for compatibility within Amazon.
+You can even filter for PS4 or PS5 headsets, Xbox, PC, or any other system.

 Best gaming headset with universal compatibility: Razer BlackShark V2 X Gaming Headset